open-power/snap/README.md

 ## Flashing the bitstream

-Please see [Bitstream_flashing.md](hardware/doc/Bitstream_flashing.md) for instructions how to update the FPGA bitstream.
+Please see [Bitstream_flashing.md](hardware/doc/Bitstream_flashing.md) for instructions on how to update the FPGA bitstream.

 # Dependencies